 We buy all the products we test, there are no freebies or sponsors.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Home / Hair Styling Tools / Hot Air Brushes / Hot Tools Black Gold vs 24K Gold One-Step Comparison
+Home / Hot Air Brushes / Hot Tools Black Gold vs 24K Gold One-Step Comparison

 Hot Tools Black Gold vs 24K Gold One-Step Comparison

 It’s no secret that Hot Tools blow dryer brushes are superior at styling thick and unruly hair.
-But which Hot Tool to choose?
+But which Hot Tools to choose?

 The barrel size (2.8 inches) and shape (oval) are the same between these two tools, as well as the charcoal-infused bristles and ionic technology.
 While they seem similar, there are still some interesting differences worth analyzing.
 We couldn’t help but to compare the two.